 John F. Kennedy New Frontier Awards

-The John F. Kennedy Library Foundation and the Harvard Kennedy School's Institute of Politics have created the John F. Kennedy New Frontier Awards to honor young Americans who are changing their communities – and the country – with their commitment to public service.
+The Institute of Politics and the John F. Kennedy Library Foundation created the John F. Kennedy New Frontier Awards to honor young Americans who are changing their communities – and the country – with their commitment to public service.
 The New Frontier Awards are presented annually to exceptional young Americans under the age of 40 whose contributions in elective office, community service or advocacy demonstrate the impact and value of public service in the spirit of John F. Kennedy.

 One award honors an elected official whose work demonstrates the impact of elective public service as a way to address public challenges.
 This award is known as the Fenn Award, which has been presented annually to young elected officials in honor of Dan Fenn, the Kennedy Presidential Library and Museum's first director and a member of President Kennedy's staff.

 The other New Frontier Award honors an individual whose contributions in the realm of community service, advocacy or grassroots activism have elevated the debate or changed the landscape with respect to a public issue or issues.

 The recipients of the John F. Kennedy New Frontier Awards are role models for a new generation of public servants.
 They demonstrate the qualities President Kennedy embodied and admired: civic mindedness, pragmatism, vision and tenacity in identifying and addressing public challenges.